SunnyRaymond/SC1015-FCEC-Team-2/README.md

 6. **Visualize, document, and present the steps of problem-solving and the ultimate solution.**
 7. **Provide the results.**

-## Workflow Goals

-- **Classifying.** Our aim might be to classify or categorize our samples, and to understand the impact or correlation of various classes with our solution goal.

-- **Correlating.** The approach could involve analyzing available features in the training dataset to determine which ones significantly contribute to our solution goal.
-It is important to evaluate whether there is a statistical correlation between a feature and the solution outcome and if changes in feature values alter the solution state and vice versa.
-This assessment is valid for both numerical and categorical features in the dataset.
-It also involves exploring correlations between features that go beyond survival to aid further goals and workflow stages.

-- **Converting.** The modeling phase requires data preparation, where depending on the model algorithm, features might need to be converted to numerical equivalents, such as converting categorical text values to numbers.

-- **Completing.** Preparing data may also involve estimating missing values within a feature since model algorithms typically perform best when no values are missing.

-- **Correcting.** The training dataset might be scrutinized for errors or potentially inaccurate values within features, aiming to correct these values or exclude the samples that contain these errors.
-This could involve identifying outliers among our samples or features, or completely discarding a feature if it doesn't contribute to the analysis or might significantly skew the results.

-- **Creating.** There may be opportunities to create new features based on an existing feature or a group of features, ensuring the new feature aligns with correlation, conversion, and completeness objectives.

-- **Charting.** The selection of appropriate visualization plots and charts depends on the nature of the data and the solution goals.

 # We first acquire data and analyze by describing data

 # Then we made assumptions Based on Data Analysis